G4TGJ/g4tgj.github.io/_posts/2020-04-17-British-Amber.md

 Although I've called it British it is a mixture of British and Canadian malt and British and American hops.
 The yeast is distinctly
 British though (although via Oregon!).

+Edit: I forgot to make it clear this is a BIAB (brew in a bag) recipe.
+It can be brewed with 3-vessel and other forms of AG (all grain) equipment but you'll need to adjust the ingredients for your equipment.
+I use the [BIABacus spreadsheet](https://www.biabrewer.info/).

 |British Amber||
 | ---|---- |
 |OG:| 1.046|